 Do you leave a welcome pack for guests?

-We leave a selection of tea, coffee (instant and ground), biscuits, chocolates and wine along with a small selection of luxurious Duck Island toiletries in the bathroom.
+We leave a bespoke welcome hamper full of local produce which includes ground coffee and Northumberland Tea as well as a mixed selection of vegan seasonal products from a wide range of small businesses in the North East.
+We also leave a small selection of eco-friendly, luxury Duck Island toiletries in the bathroom.
 These are complimentary and are there to settle you in for your stay at Bank Top Cottage - they will last a few days but you will most likely need to buy more if you're staying longer than a few nights.

 What is your eco-status?